 See the UFPLS section and SIHLS section for more information.

 In newsletter 159, HMRC confirmed that a PCELS cannot be paid where an UFPLS could be paid under tax legislation (section 166 of the Finance Act 2004), even if the scheme rules do not permit the payment of an UFPLS.
 For the LGPS, this will prevent AVCs being paid as PCELSs.

+Where a member does not have enough available LSA or LSDBA to allow them to take all their AVC as a PCLS, they have the option of using the excess above the PCLS limit to:

+buy an annuity from an insurance company, bank or building society

+buy a top up LGPS pension (if permitted).

+They also have the option of transferring the whole AVC plan to a different pension arrangement where they can take it all as a lump sum.
+Transferring is subject to the conditions set out in the AVC technical guide.

 P C E L S cannot be derived from any commutation from pension to lump sum of the member’s formerly contracted out benefit (regulations 18 and 25 the OPS (Schemes that were Contracted-out)(No 2) Regulations 2015).
 Contracted out benefits are:

 Guaranteed Minimum Pension